2.14 Fatality and Near Fatality Investigations and Fatalities on Active Cases

 • Reports of improper use of vehicle (child) restraints and sudden unexpected infant death (SUID) do not meet acceptance criteria unless there are other allegations of maltreatment documented.

-• Notifications to the service region administrator (SRA) and/or to the Division of Protection and Permanency (DPP) are not required for referrals that do not meet acceptance criteria or reports determined to have a non-investigatory response.
+• Notifications to the service region administrator (SRA) and/or to the Division of Protection and Permanency (DPP) are not required for referrals that do not meet acceptance criteria or reports determined to have a non-investigatory response; except for the fatality of a child involved in a pending investigation or open ongoing case (please see procedures below).

 • Central intake (CI) staff should request that the reporting source provide information regarding the contributing link between the maltreatment and the child’s fatal or near-fatal condition.